tytydraco/yessleep/out/My_father_and_I_are_starting_to_remember_something_from_long_ago_And_now_were_preparing_to_relive_it.md

 Me - "Damnnit what are you trying to do, set the smoke alarms off?"

 Ray - "No but I bet it'll help.
-Now, sir, I want to use the smoke.
+Now, sir, I want you to use the smoke.
 Picture it in your mind.
 Get lost in it.
-Take yourself there."
+Use it to bring yourself there."

 I watched as my dad continued to struggle to breath.
 At first I thought it was from the smoke.
 But then he started clenching his chest.
 I almost jumped in to stop this, fearing he was having a heart attack or his lungs were giving out.
 Though, when I tried, Ray grabbed me by my collar to stop me.